 What's in episode 22?

 Our latest podcast episode is with Maris Veide who chats to us from his office in Riga, Latvia.
-Maris is the founder of Excelify an app that's available on the Shopify app store.
-Where time is money, Maris has managed to save hours of manual work with enabling you to bulk import and export data using Excelify.
+Maris is the founder of Matrixify (previously known as Excelify) an app that's available on the Shopify app store.
+Where time is money, Maris has managed to save hours of manual work with enabling you to bulk import and export data using Matrixify (Excelify).

 Kindly Sponsored by

 Maris: [00:00:00] Eventually, one of those ideas came to be the Matrixify (Excelify) actually in Shopify area because I experimented with a lot of different areas.